tpaschalis/tpaschalis.github.io/_posts/2018-01-02-numpy-matlab-matrix-to-latex.markdown

 author: Paschalis Ts
 tags:   [tutorial, wip]
 mathjax: true
-description: "I still haven't caught up with writing *2018*"
+description: "I'm still getting used to writing *2018*"

 ---

-(New Year wishes and resolutions will be on a separate post.
-I hope all of you have a wonderful, wonderful year.
-I wish you and your loved ones, health and smiles.
-That's all anyone needs.)
-This post also took eight friggin commits to proper build on Jekyll.

 ### What's this about?
 LaTeX is...divisive.
-It's also beautiful, frustrating, magnificent and *truly horrendous*.
+It's simultaneously beautiful, frustrating, magnificent and at times, *truly horrendous*.

 This semester, I have been doing some Numerical Analysis for my MSc program, using both Matlab and Numpy.
-Well, here's how to convert matrices from these two environment, into LaTeX tabular/matrix/table/whatever to integrate into my reports.
+Well, here's how I convert matrices from these two environment, into LaTeX tabular/matrix/table to integrate into my reports.
-Other solutions also exist, but who in his right mind would prefer using external dependencies and searching the internet than hacking together less than 25 lines?
-Remember, you (or me, in this case) *chose* to use LaTeX in the first place, make of that what you wish.....
+Other solutions also exist, but who would prefer using external dependencies and searching the internet than hacking together less than 25 lines?
+Certainly not someone that *chose* to use LaTeX in the first place!  ^^

 Here are the two gists, one for the [Matlab version](https://gist.github.com/tpaschalis/841dd4a57434ea34506c4408b13547c5) and one for the [Python Version](https://gist.github.com/tpaschalis/7a2943c2248b78b2558c457428086082)

 ### Where's the sauce?
-Feel free to fork/hack/ignore the code, or use a sane-er method of writing your reports.
-Well, in any case, here's how the code works.
+Feel free to check/fork/use the code, or use a saner method of writing your reports.
+Well, in any case, here's how it works.

 ```matlab
 function mat2lat(A)